 Panthertown Valley Backcountry Area is part of the Nantahala National Forest, located in Jackson County between Lake Toxaway and Cashiers (near US Highway 64).
 This area is sometimes referred to as the "Yosemite of the East."
-Find granite rock domes with 300-foot cliffs, deep gorges, broad valleys, bogs, trout streams and many waterfalls.
-Explore 30 miles of maintained and marked trails - hike, bike or ride a horse.
+Find granite rock domes with 300-ft. cliffs, deep gorges, broad valleys, bogs, trout streams and many waterfalls.
+Explore 30 miles of maintained and marked trails where you can hike, bike or ride a horse.
 Many of the trails follow old logging roads with spectacular overlooks.
 It's about 55 miles southwest of Asheville (allow 1.5 hours to drive).

 The Panthertown Valley area lies on the eastern continental divide in North Carolina's Blue Ridge Mountains.
 The headwaters of the Tuckaseegee River and the east fork of Little Tennessee River create biologically diverse habitats for wildlife and rare plants.
-Panthertown is designated as a Blue Ridge National Heritage Area natural heritage site.
+Panthertown is designated as a Blue Ridge National Heritage Area.

 Camping is permitted with campsites dotted along trails, but groups are limited to no more than 12 people per site.
 No commercial equestrian or mountain bike outfitter/guides are permitted.
 The wonderful volunteer group, Friends of Panthertown (read about them below), protects and maintains the public trails in Panthertown Valley spread out over 6,300 acres.